FireGutter/geneference/README.md

 PLINK.
 Here we link to the relevant site at PLINK and maybe write one or two words about how and why we use it.

-First-time users should read our guide which we link to **here**.
-Other of our vignettes might also be of interest, see for instance `vignette("gibbs")`.
+First-time users should walk through our see `vignette("geneference")`.
+For a briefer overview of what geneference is capable of, you might be interested in `vignette("geneference-overview")`.

 ## References